fpl/lovergine.com/posts/2025-10-15-terramaste-nas-debian.md

 ```

 The network configuration depends definitively on the type of connection used
-and the home network configuration.
+and the home network setup.
 In my case, the NAS uses a static IPv4
 address, so it can be configured through `ifupdown`, and it is only necessary
 to correctly write the `/etc/network/interfaces` for the `enp1s0` Realtek 2.5Gb
 Ethernet interface.
 Not that it requires a non-free firmware blog to run.